I'm a big fan of Albert Einstein's definition of insanity as "doing the same thing over and over again and expecting different results."

 They've gone to great pains to avoid reporting about Berkshire Hathaway's over-reliance on insurance, which hurt it in 2017 and could do so again in a future clouded by climate change.
 Or writing a story about how the vaunted Oracle of Omaha came up short in news, and why.

-Instead, the crew of docile rule followers there will take their pink slips with a servile smile and head into the professional oblivion of a struggling labor force which does not want them, and a period of long-term unemployment and early retirement which will lead some to divorce and suicide.
+Instead, the crew of docile rule followers there will take their pink slips with a servile smile and head into the professional oblivion of a struggling labor force which does not want them.
+A period of long-term unemployment and early retirement awaits some of them, along with divorce and suicide.

 As in, "Hey President Donnie, if you let me break that national story about arming teachers I'll write a softball story for you next week about Ivanka's time at The Winter Olympics.
 Deal?"